Saibandhavi75/Projectwork1/README.md

-## Title of the Project
-Real-Time Critical Parameter Monitoring in Submarine Cabins Using AI
+## Real-Time Critical Parameter Monitoring in Submarine Cabins Using AI

 ## About
 The "Real-Time Critical Parameter Monitoring in Submarine Cabins Using AI" project aims to enhance the safety and operational efficiency of submarines by continuously monitoring essential environmental parameters within the cabin.
 Utilizing advanced AI algorithms, the system analyzes data such as temperature, humidity, air quality, and pressure in real-time.
 This proactive monitoring helps identify anomalies quickly, ensuring a safe and comfortable environment for crew members during missions.